jump-dev/KNITRO.jl/doc/knitro.rst

 KNITRO.jl --- Julia interface for the Artelys Knitro solver
 ===========================================================

-.. module:: KNITRO
+.. module:: KNITRO.jl
-   :synopsis: Julia interface for the KNITRO solver
+   :synopsis: Julia interface for the Artelys Knitro solver

 The KNITRO.jl package provides an interface for using the `Artelys Knitro solver`_ from the `Julia language`_.
 You cannot use KNITRO.jl without having purchased and installed a copy of Artelys Knitro from `Artelys`_.
 This package is available free of charge and in no way replaces or alters any functionality of the Artelys Knitro solver.